 How to Stay Together When Work Pulls You apart

 When a friend was a little girl, her father once travelled for six months from the U.S. to Australia for work, leaving her mother in the countryside with three little girls and a newborn.
 It was the snowiest winter in years.
 Once a week, he would send a letter, an aerogram, detailing his work and trip.
 They had one phone call the whole six months, since long distance was so very expensive back then.

 Well, things have changed in 50 years!
 Now we can text, Skype, email, make video calls or an affordable long-distance phone call.
 How can we possibly feel disconnected during travel, or when one of us is deployed to far off lands?

 Technology Eases Some Pains and Causes New Ones

 Technology gives us ways to keep in touch and can ease the pain of separation somewhat.
 Yet a phone call can go only so far to convey what’s going on in your partner’s world, and the limitations can be frustrating.

 Additional adjustments that separate you can start to develop.
-The one left at … Come Read the Rest
+The one left … Come Read the Rest